 Having played both the PlayStation 3 and PlayStation 4 versions, there are some slight improvements.
 Remastered fixed many of the glitches of the original while also having much smoother control functions.
 However the visuals are not that impressive, especially since the original was released back in 2014.

-Assassin’s Creed Rogue Remastered is a second chance for a good game whose legacy was trapped in the shadows.
+Assassin’s Creed Rogue Remastered is a second chance for a good game whose legacy was trapped in the shadows of Unity‘s failure.
 Ubisoft is now on top of the world and now Rogue could finally have the chance to shine along side other major hits.

 Final Score: 8/10